 - If you use a chain, use a minimum of ½” eye bolts, wide washers on top and the bottom side, and nuts to secure.
 Use S-hooks or Quick Links (the D-shaped links with the built-in nuts).

-This version of our DIY One Pallet Swings is very easy for almost anyone!
+This version of our pallet swing is straightforward for almost anyone!

 - First, cut a pallet in half lengthwise.